 - Clean and disinfect frequently touched surfaces.

-The CDC recommends wearing face coverings in public settings, at events and gatherings, and anywhere you’ll be around other people.
 Select face masks that have two or more layers of washable, breathable fabric.
 Do not use surgical masks or N-95 respirators.
 These critical supplies must be reserved for health care workers.

 Getting Back to ‘Normal’